kevin-labtani/react-native-workshop/README.md

 ![Debbuging react native - debug](./images/debug.png)

 The best way to debug your React Native App is to use React Native Debugger.
-You can find all information about this tool [on its official github](https://github.com/jhen0409/react-native-debugger).
+You can find all information about this tool [on its official github page](https://github.com/jhen0409/react-native-debugger).